vmware-tanzu/velero/GOVERNANCE.md

 A supermajority is defined as two-thirds of members in the group.
 A supermajority of [Maintainers](#maintainers) is required for certain decisions as outlined above.
+A supermajority vote is equivalent to the number of votes in favor being at least twice the number of votes against.
+For example, if you have 5 maintainers, a supermajority vote is 4 votes.
 Voting on decisions can happen on the mailing list, GitHub, Slack, email, or via a voting service, when appropriate.
 Maintainers can either vote "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes when supermajority is met.
 An abstain vote equals not voting at all.

 ### Decision Making